Mark Richardson opens up about his shock AM Show TV exit: 'I'll come back even stronger' - NZ Herald

 It wasn't long before Discovery announced a new look for the show for 2022, and Amanda and Mark wouldn't be returning.

+(Subsequent to this interview, it was announced this week that Richardson was joining MediaWorks in an as-yet unspecified role for its new talk brand.
+Garner is also joining the company.)

-During his huge professional upheaval, Mark, like 1.4 million other Aucklanders, was thrust into level 4 and then level 3 lockdown, where it remains as this magazine goes to print.
+During his huge professional upheaval, Mark, like 1.4 million other Aucklanders, was thrust into level 4 and then level 3 lockdown.

 "It just wears people down," he says of the weeks since midnight August 17.